ppone/docs/README2.md

 Example:
 We set our schedule to

-Send a reminder 5 days before the due date.
+`Send a reminder 5 days before the due date`

 If our Invoice is due on September 10th.
 Than our client will get a reminder 5 days before on September 5th.

 Schedule 3 means your client will get a continual reminder either x days after the due date if schedule 1 or 2 has not been sett.
 If schedule 1 or 2 have been set, schedule 3 will repeat x days from the date that the client receives the reminder from schedule 1 or 2.

 Example:

-Let the invoice due date be September 10th.
+`Let the invoice due date be September 10th`

 CASE A: